-This makes good sense when you consider what your indoor plants may need to survive while housed in those plastic, clay or ceramic pots.
-Unlike outdoor plants that can continuously nourish themselves in the ground from nutrient-rich soil, indoor plants are confined to their own little container.
-It’s up to you to control their world.
+This makes sense when you consider that your indoor plants have to somehow survive while housed in a pot.
+Unlike outdoor plants that can continuously nourish themselves from nutrient-rich soil, indoor plants are confined to their own little container.
+It’s up to you to manage their world.

-And, don’t be fooled that your indoor plants would prefer to live in soil.
-Never add garden soil to your soil-less mix, it will reduce particle size and choke your plants.
-Garden soil is too heavy and compacted and its pore spaces are too small.
-It will reduce your houseplants’ ability to absorb water and air that is essential to their wellbeing.
+Most importantly, don’t be fooled into thinking that your indoor plants would prefer actual soil.
+Garden soil is too heavy and compacted and its pore spaces are too small for indoor plants.
+As a result, it will reduce your houseplants’ ability to absorb water and air that is essential to their wellbeing.

 Contrary to popular belief, pushing or pressing down on the potting mix is not helping your houseplant.
-Soil-less mix is all about aeration and porosity to allow water to reach the roots and oxygen to infiltrate the soil.
-If you compress the ‘soil,’ you are cutting off a vital air source to your plants’ roots.
-Instead make sure the potting mix stays fluffy and light to ensure the best conditions in your pot.
+Soil-less mix is all about aeration and porosity to allow water and air to infiltrate the soil.
+If you tamp down on the ‘soil,’ you are cutting off a vital source of air to your plants’ roots.
+Instead, make sure the potting mix stays fluffy and light to ensure the best conditions for your plant.

-You may have noticed occasionally a build-up of what looks like salt on the ‘soil’ surface.
+For instance, you may have noticed a build-up of what looks like salt on the ‘soil’ surface.
 As potting mix decomposes, it creates more minerals, especially salt, that over time cause the plant to decline.
 The water you’re using can contribute to this problem, too.
 While your houseplant may have started out in the greenhouse with a healthy mix of minerals, over time, salt build-up can spell disaster for plant health.
 Much like when we eat more food than we need.

-To prevent this problem, you need to flush your plants regularly with water to help wash the salts and additional minerals away.
+To prevent this problem, it’s important to flush plants regularly with water to help wash the salts and additional minerals away.
 Happily, this is also the most effective way to water.
 Place your plants in the sink and irrigate them slowly for up to a minute (gradually, not full-on from the spigot.)
 This will enable the salts and other accumulated minerals to wash through the soil and on out through the drainage holes.

 Leave the pots in the sink for an hour so that they drain completely.
 It may seem like over-kill, but this will enable the particles in the potting mix to thoroughly absorb the water and hold on to it for days.
 Never place your pots immediately back on the saucer.
 Tender roots hate to be stuck in water and they’ll rot, causing the plant to eventually die.
 Be patient, it’s worth it.